South Florida Bulls: Willie Taggart era

+Charlie Strong era

 USF hired former Texas head coach Charlie Strong as their new head coach on December 11, 2016.
 The 2017 Bulls earned their second straight 10 win season after beating Texas Tech in the Birmingham Bowl.
 The Bulls started 2018 with a 7–0 record, but did not win another game and finished 7–6.
 Strong was fired after the 2019 campaign, finishing 4–8.

+Jeff Scott era

 The Bulls hired former Clemson offensive coordinator Jeff Scott as their new head coach on December 9, 2019.
 Scott won two College Football Playoff National Championships with Clemson.
 His first season, shortened by the COVID-19 pandemic, was the worst in program history, finishing with a 1–8 record.
 Scott was fired in 2022 with three games remaining in the season after compiling a total record of 4–26.
 Special teams coach Daniel Da Prato was named interim head coach for the remainder of the season.
 The Bulls lost their three remaining games, but played with notable improvements.

+Alex Golesh era

 Tennessee offensive coordinator Alex Golesh, a Broyles Award finalist, was hired as USF's sixth football head coach on December 4, 2022.
+During his first season, freshman quarterback Byrum Brown broke Quinton Flowers' single-season passing record to become the first USF quarterback to throw for more than 3,000 yards in a season.
+That year, the Bulls qualified for their first bowl game since 2018 and faced former Big East rival Syracuse in the Boca Raton Bowl.
+They won the game 45–0, the largest shutout in college bowl history and USF's first bowl win since 2017.

+On December 5, 2023, USF released renderings for a new on-campus football stadium, which is expected to open in 2027.
+The stadium will be built on the east side of campus near the current track and field stadium and will seat 35,000 fans, with room to expand the capacity to over 50,000.

-Some notable USF football players are George Selvie, Jason Pierre-Paul, Marquez Valdes-Scantling, and Marlon Mack.
+Some notable former USF football players are George Selvie, Jason Pierre-Paul, Marquez Valdes-Scantling, and Marlon Mack.